Volunteer for the telephone friendship service

-What is telephone friendship?
+What is the telephone friendship service?

 As people get older, some may find they spend more time on their own.
 This can sometimes feel lonely, boring or make people miss friends or family.

-We offer free telephone friendship services for older people so they can enjoy chatting with someone over the phone, all from the comfort of your their home.
+We offer free telephone friendship services for older people so they can enjoy chatting with someone over the phone, all from the comfort of their home.

 As a volunteer, you'd befriend someone who's 60 or over.
 It's a fun, safe, easy way to get to know someone new from the comfort of your own home.
 Lots of people tell us the chats are the highlight of their week.